tkn777/retentions/CONTRIBUTING.md

 ## Pull Requests

-1. Consider starting a **Discussion** before opening a pull request.\
-    This helps confirm that the idea fits the project goals and prevents unnecessary work.

-2. Create a feature branch:
+1. Create a feature branch:

     ``` bash
     git checkout -b feature/my-change
     ```

-3. Commit and push your changes.
+2. Commit and push your changes.

-4. Open a pull request against the `main` branch.
+3. Open a pull request against the `main` branch.

-5. Describe **what** the change does and **why** it's needed.
+4. Describe **what** the change does and **why** it's needed.

 Small, focused PRs are preferred over large ones.